status-im/swarms/ideas/88-dapp-experience.md

 ### Minimum Viable Product

 MVP for this is a fixed initial DApp Catalog

 Description: Currently we have 4 Ropsten dapp suggestions in the hardcoded list under Open DApp.
 This list should be expanded to include 12 DApps total.
 These dapps should be verified to work reasonably well (i.e. at all) and the selection should depend on currently selected network (only
 Mainnet and Ropsten in scope for this MVP).

 ## Dates
-Goal Date: 2018-04-18
+### Goal Date: 2018-04-18

 Description: Initial DApp Catalog

-Testing Days required: ?
+Exit Criteria:
+- Define criteria for inclusion of DApps in initial catalog
+- Update Selected DApps to include 12 DApps that meet these criteria
+- Include a description for each

 ## Success Metrics